Special offer

 3. Progressive Care Certified Nurse (PCCN)

 If your facility has a progressive care unit, you may need nurses capable of providing highly specialized care for patients with acute conditions.
-To increase the quality of your applicant pool, consider requiring the PCCN designation offered by the American Association of Critical-Care Nurses.
+To improve the quality of your applicant pool, consider requiring the PCCN designation offered by the American Association of Critical-Care Nurses.

 • 1,750 hours of clinical practice in the direct care of acutely ill adults within two years of registering for the exam, with at least 875 hours within one year of applying